MicrosoftDocs/bot-docs/articles/nodejs/handle-conversation-events.md

 ---
 title: Handle user and conversation events  | Microsoft Docs
-description: Learn how to handle events such as a user joining a conversation or adding a bot to a contacts list (Node.js)
+description: Teach your bot how to handle events such as a user joining a conversation using the Bot Builder SDK for Node.js.
 author: DeniseMak
 manager: rstand
 ms.topic: article